streamingfast/substreams/docs/tutorials/substreams-sql.md

 substreams alpha service deploy cryptopunks-v0.1.0.spkg -e https://deploy.streamingfast.io --prod
 ```

-The production environment does not allow direct SQL access at the moment, so your apps will need to access the data to either the `rest` frontend or the `postgraphile` frontend.
+The production environment does not allow direct SQL access at the moment, so your apps will need to access the data to either the `postgraphile` frontend (or the `rest` frontend when using Clickhouse)